Dana94/2019-website/blog/2021-01-15-docker-part-1-intro-and-installation.md

 Here's what I did:

-1) Enable Hyper-V and containers features (needed to create virtual machines)
+1) Enable Hyper-V and containers features (needed to create virtual machines).

 Run PowerShell as administrator and enable Hyper-V: